manansaini/sandbox/QA/webops.md

-What is a reverse proxy?
+### What is a reverse proxy?
 Why would it be useful?

+In effect, whereas a forward proxy hides the identities of clients, a reverse proxy hides the identities of servers.

-Explain chroot, and why it would be useful in the context of a web server
+### Explain chroot, and why it would be useful in the context of a web server

-A static web page on one of your servers is not loading.
+### A static web page on one of your servers is not loading.
 Where would you look for more information?

-What would be the consequences of having two DHCP servers that don’t know about each other on the same subnet?
+### What would be the consequences of having two DHCP servers that don’t know about each other on the same subnet?
 What might the symptoms be?

-How does traceroute work?
+### How does traceroute work?
 What is TTL?

-How many useable addresses are in a /25 subnet? /24? /30?
+### How many useable addresses are in a /25 subnet? /24? /30?
 What are some conceivable uses for a /30?

-What are some IP address ranges that are not routable on the public internet?
+### What are some IP address ranges that are not routable on the public internet?

-What tools would you use to capture network traffic?
+### What tools would you use to capture network traffic?
 What about analysis of the packet capture?

-Name some flags that can be set on TCP packets.
+### Name some flags that can be set on TCP packets.

-How would you display only lines containing at least one number from a bunch of text files?
+### How would you display only lines containing at least one number from a bunch of text files?
 What about only lines without uppercase letters?
 Upper or lowercase letters?
 Lines that start with H and end with Q?

-What text editor are you most comfortable with?
+### What text editor are you most comfortable with?
 Describe how you'd comment out everything from line 250 to the end of a ~500 line script

-What does the execute bit do on a directory?
+### What does the execute bit do on a directory?

-What does the setuid bit do?
+### What does the setuid bit do?
 Setgid?
 Sticky?

-How would you locate all files under a particular directory that have been modified within the last three days?
+### How would you locate all files under a particular directory that have been modified within the last three days?

-What's the difference between moving a file between directories that are on the same filesystem and moving it between directories that are on two different filesystems?
+### What's the difference between moving a file between directories that are on the same filesystem and moving it between directories that are on two different filesystems?
 (Bonus: How does the mv command tell the difference?)

-What are some different types of filesystem objects? (besides regular file?)
+### What are some different types of filesystem objects? (besides regular file?)

-Network filesystems in /etc/fstab are not mounting on boot.
+### Network filesystems in /etc/fstab are not mounting on boot.
 Once the system is up, they can be mounted with no error.
 What could the problem be?